tommadness/KH2Randomizer/docs/setup/Panacea-ModLoader/index.md

 ![Panacea Wizard Window](../images/Panacea-ModLoader/Panacea%20Install%20Window.png)

-5. If you want Mod Manager to bypass the epic games launcher check the **"Bypass the launcher"** check box.
+5. If you want Mod Manager to bypass the Epic Games launcher check the **"Bypass the launcher"** check box.
 YOU HAVE TO RUN KH2 THROUGH THE MOD MANAGER USING THE "**RUN"** COMMAND IF YOU CHOOSE THIS OPTION.
 YOU CANNOT RUN KH2 THROUGH THE REGULAR LAUNCHER WHILE THIS OPTION IS ENABLED.
-	* *You will need to input your epic games user id, which can be found using the link below the text box*
+	* *You will need to input your Epic Games user id, which can be found using the link below the text box*

 ![Bypass Launcher](../images/Panacea-ModLoader/Bypass%20Launcher.png)